A veteran using a fintech app on a tablet to apply for a home improvement loan

 Quick Answer

-As of July 2025, veterans are using fintech platforms to access home improvement loans faster than traditional lenders allow — with approval decisions in as little as 24 hours and loan amounts up to $100,000.
+Veterans are using fintech platforms to access home improvement loans faster than traditional lenders allow — with approval decisions in as little as 24 hours and loan amounts up to $100,000.
 VA-backed renovation options and fintech alternatives are expanding access for the 18.6 million U.S. veterans who own homes.

 Fintech loans for veterans are reshaping how former service members fund home repairs, upgrades, and accessibility modifications.
 According to the U.S. Department of Veterans Affairs, over 400,000 VA-backed loans are issued annually — yet millions of veterans still turn to digital lenders to bridge gaps the VA loan system does not cover.